 GDPR Role and Employees

-RizkMcCayTribe have designated Zak Vickers as our Data Protection Officer and have appointed a data privacy team to develop and implement our roadmap for complying with the new data protection Regulation.
+RizkMcCayTribe have appointed a data privacy team to develop and implement our roadmap for complying with the new data protection Regulation.
 The team are responsible for promoting awareness of the GDPR across the organisation, assessing our GDPR readiness, identifying any gap areas and implementing the new policies, procedures and measures.